 Creating a perfect reed is an almost alchemical process, more aligned with wand-making than blacksmithing.

-The oboe is one of three members of the woodwind family—along with the English horn and bassoon—that use a double reed (unlike, say, the clarinet, which uses a single reed held in place by a clamp).
+Unlike the clarinet—which uses a single reed held in place by a clamp—the oboe is one of three members of the woodwind family, along with the English horn and the bassoon, that use a double reed.
 The most basic description of double reeds is that they are made from two pieces of a particular species of curved cane (Arundo donax) tied together.
-Which is sort of like saying that a pair of fine Italian boots are a few pieces of leather, sewn together.
+But this is sort of like saying that a pair of fine Italian boots are a few pieces of leather sewn together.

 Peter Lemberg, who has played as principal oboe for both the San Francisco and Palo Alto Chamber Orchestras, has been one of Josh’s teachers for more than a decade.
 He was the first to tell me why making an oboe reed is an unusual craft.
 “It doesn’t differ too much from making other small objects—except that the reed is very small, and must be scraped very thin in places with a super-sharp knife.
 It’s a very systematic process, with certain basic measurements—despite the fact that each piece of cane is different.
 I think that reed-making is something one needs to be doing almost every day in order to stay in ‘scraping shape.’
 Even so, I find that my reeds need to be adjusted, in some way, almost every time I play on them.”